jackfranklin/javascriptplayground.com/_posts/2013-06-03-refactoring-js.md

 ### Breaking code down

 This code is largely split into two parts.
-The first activates a specific tab if it is in the url.
+The first activates a specific tab if it is in the URL.
 For example, if `http://foo.com/#tab2` is hit, the second tab will be activated.
-The second part adds click handlers to all the tab links so we can click to swap betweem them.
+The second part adds click handlers to all the tab links so we can click to swap between them.

 The first thing I like to do in this case is write some tests.
 I decided to use QUnit to do so.
 I won't go into great detail on QUnit ([I've written an intro to it before](http://javascriptplayground.com/blog/2012/04/javascript-testing-qunit-1/)), but you can [see the test JS on Github](https://github.com/javascript-playground/refactoring-js/blob/master/test/tests.js).
 I won't paste it in here as it's pretty long.
 Essentially I wrote tests that test: